In the top 50 of the 2017 QS World University Rankings by Subject, for English Language & Literature. A 5 star + rating.

-- our creative writing programme is renowned both in the UK and internationally.
+- our postgraduate creative writing programme is renowned both in the UK and internationally.

-Our Honours finalists in 2015-16 gave us an overall satisfaction score of 98% in the National Student Survey.
-The research carried out in our department was also recognised in the 2014 REF when we were ranked first in Scotland and third in the UK (after Oxford and Cambridge) for ‘research power’ (the measure of research excellence in relation to the numbers of staff returned to the exercise).
+We were ranked first in Scotland and third in the UK (after Oxford and Cambridge) for ‘research power’ (the measure of research excellence in relation to the numbers of staff returned to the exercise) in the 2014 Research Excellence Framework.
 This result places Glasgow English firmly within the top 4% of institutions in the UK.